kedweber/com_composer/README.md

 This Joomla!
 Composer component performs class autoloading in the Content Construction Kit (CCK) for Joomla 2.5, 3.X and Nooku Server 1.2.x.

-The Composer component was written my [Moyo Web Architects](http://moyoweb.nl).
+The Composer component was written by [Moyo Web Architects](http://moyoweb.nl).

 ## Requirements